Ideas2IT/cordova-aes256/README.md

   secureIV: String = '1234567891123456'; // Any string, the length should be 16

   constructor(private platform: Platform) {
+      // To generate random secure key
+      this.generateSecureKey('some string');  // Optional

+      // To generate random secure IV
+      this.generateSecureIV('some string');   // Optional

       let data = "test";
       encrypt(this.secureKey, this.secureIV, data);
       let encryptedData = "AE#3223==";